 Dr Haady FallahBSc (Med) MBBS (Hon 1) MMed (Clin Epi) FACD

 Specialising in Medical Dermatology and Skin Cancer Management.Haady graduated in Medicine with First Class Honours from the University of New South Wales in 2005.
 He worked in General Medicine before obtaining a Master of Medicine degree from the University of Sydney in 2008, and became a Fellow of the Australasian College of Dermatologists in 2012.
 At the completion of his Dermatology training, Haady was awarded an International Scholarship for the American Academy of Dermatology Meeting in the United States and undertook a further rotation in complex medical dermatology at the University of Pennsylvania, USA, before returning to practice in Australia.
-Haady is actively involved in the teaching and mentoring of Dermatology trainees.
+Haady is a Visiting Medical Officer at Concord Hospital where he is involved in the teaching of Dermatology trainees, and is a Clinical Lecturer at the University of Sydney.
 He also serves on the Editorial Board for the Australasian Journal of Dermatology, and is a member of the American Academy of Dermatology and the European Academy of Dermatology and Venereology.